 It is the responsibility of the council to collate all the representations and pass them on to the independent examiner, who will look at them and the plan documents when assessing whether the plan meets the legislation and can therefore proceed to referendum.

 Horninglow and Eton Parish Council consulted on their draft Neighbourhood plan from 3rd March to 14th April.
-The plan can be found on their website:

 Along with ten other parishes in East Staffordshire Borough, Horninglow and Eton was designated a Neighbourhood Area in December 2012 and was also awarded £20,000 of front runner money to assist the parish in writing the plan.